Back to top anchor

 Step 2: After the closing date we will consider your application with all other applications received

-Step 3: We’ll let you know if your application has been approved (normally about 2 weeks after the date applications close)
+Step 3: We’ll let you know if your application has been approved (about 4 weeks after the date applications close)

 How to apply